prakashpandey/EthereumDevEnvSetup/README.md

 4. Start mining
 5. Use it as a wallet.

+# Why this tool was created

+I faced problem while setting up Ethereum Solidity development environment for dApp developement, then I wrote this automation tool which automates installing up all (geth, mist, Ethereum wallet ) developement dependencies in minutes.

 # Tools installed
 - Geth
 - Ethereum wallet in mist mode